TerryToupi/ElementsCustomRenderer/README.md

 ## Getting Started - Installation Instructions

-Begin by following the installation instructions, found [HERE](https://elementsproject.readthedocs.io/en/latest/source/getting_started/installation.html).
-For **Computer Graphics Course students**, the instructions are [HERE](https://github.com/papagiannakis/Elements/wiki/Installation-Instructions-for-Computer-Graphics-Course-students).
+You can still follow the original Elements installation instructions [HERE](https://elementsproject.readthedocs.io/en/latest/source/getting_started/installation.html).
+For this fork, use the local setup below so the new RHI examples have the SDL3 and Python dependencies they need.

 > [!NOTE]
 > We strongly recommend using: